jjardel-infosec/lgpd-free/README.md

     python manage.py populate
     python manage.py collectstatic

-## Issues
+## Donate
-Please report all issues in the appropriate [section of this repository](https://github.com/pluribus-one/gdpr-registry-app/issues)
+I am currently unemployed.
+If you are interested in making a donation via pix, you can use CPF 05966998671.
+In the name of José Jardel